semicontinuity/fx-fiddle/ref/doc/FX2N-HT32-COMMENTS/instruction-set.md

-# FX2N Instruction Set Architecture
+# FX3U Instruction Set Architecture

-This document provides a detailed specification of the FX2N PLC instruction set, reverse-engineered from firmware source code.
+This document provides a detailed specification of the FX3U PLC instruction set, reverse-engineered from firmware source code and empirical testing.
 The goal is to describe each instruction's binary format completely, down to the bit level, to enable the implementation of a disassembler or other tooling.

 ## General Principles